 What were the skills and energies you were looking for when casting the dancers?

 We wanted to highlight the fact that men were instrumental in creating ska music, and we also wanted to counteract the negativity in the media’s portrayal of black men.
 In the professional dancing world as well, black males usually compete against each other for roles.
 Most productions require 1 or 2 of them.
 Ours features 5.
 We didn’t hold auditions or anything.
 We handpicked our dancers from knowing them previously or seeing them in shows.
-We were looking for versatility, and wanted to highlight the other talents of our dancers.
-Personality and stage presence were also important as well.
+We were looking for versatility and wanted to highlight the other talents of our dancers.
+Personality and stage presence was also important as well.

 Kathleen Smith of the Dance current says “Fyffe is so good at integrating street-dance and Afro-Caribbean vocabularies with contemporary dance in a way that feels completely natural—no forced marriages of mismatched moves here.”
 What did you want to communicate with Gimme One Riddim?

 I just wanted to open up people’s minds with historical information.
 My brother is a music-head and he knew nothing about the history of ska.
 It’s not a documentary.
 There’s not just one story to be told.
 Each piece in the show has an intent and a story of its own.
 But overall, I wanted to highlight the importance of ska and bring it back.

 How did you know you wanted to be a dancer?